Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

 \subsubsection{Incorrect redshifts}

 \sleipnir\ relies on accurate external redshifts for proper line identifications.
-Small discrepancies in redshifts could potentially result in spectral features moving outside the line detection windows.
-More significant redshift errors can also result in false-positive detections where unrelated lines are mistakenly placed at the location of the Fe coronal lines in the rest-frame.
-We will return to this specific source of false positive detection in our discussion of the DESI EDR sample itself in Section~\ref{sec:EDR_ECLEs}.
+Small discrepancies in redshifts could potentially result in spectral features moving outside the line-detection windows.
+More significant redshift errors can also result in false-positive detections where unrelated lines are mistakenly placed at the location of the Fe coronal lines in the rest frame.
+We will return to this specific source of false-positive detection in our discussion of the DESI EDR sample itself in Section~\ref{sec:EDR_ECLEs}.